Skip to main content

 Git Branches

-• Use branches for development to keep work in progress away from the main branch.
+• Use branches for development to keep in-progress work separate from the main branch.

-• Only deploy to target Environments from a ‘Main' branch, rather than from feature branches.
+• Only deploy to target Environments from the Main branch.

-• One person at a time should work on a branch.
+• Only one person should work on a given branch at a time.

 Workspaces and Git

-• Do not have more than one instance of the Git modal open for a single Workspace, at the same time.
+• Only open one instance of the Git modal per Workspace at a time.

 • Never develop directly in your main development Workspace.

-• Never merge into a Workspace which has uncommitted changes.
+• Never merge into a Workspace that has uncommitted changes.

-• Never change the Git repo settings when having uncommitted changes in ANY Workspace.
+• Do not change Git repository settings while there are uncommitted changes in any Workspace.

-• All Environments should be mapped to different schemas, except for source nodes in some cases.
+• Workspaces should map to different schemas, except for source Nodes.

 Project Setup